Gen Z and their quiet curiosity about the spiritual

 The data tells a subtle but important story: Gen Z may not claim direct experience of the mystical—but they aren’t dismissing it either.

-A significant minority—nearly one in four—have had such an experience themselves.
-Nearly half (47%) are open to the idea: “I know someone who has” or “I believe it could happen”.
-This compares to 39% for all Australians.
+A significant minority (22%) have had such an experience themselves.
+Some 37% are open to the idea: “I know someone who has” or “I believe it could happen”.
+This compares to 34% for all Australians.

 Today’s students are navigating complex inner and outer worlds.
 Many are encountering questions of identity, purpose, and meaning without a fixed framework.